Live Chat Best Practices for Better Customer Conversations

 5. Make it a true conversation – get feedback.

-Provide options for customers to get a chat transcript at the end so they can save it for future issues if needed, and follow up with an email survey of no more than five questions to gauge how your live chat is helping resolve issues and satisfy customer needs.
+Follow up with a quick post-interaction survey to gauge how your live chat is helping resolve issues and satisfy customer needs.
 This survey should reflect the same brand voice and tone of the chat, and could be customized based on the customer’s issue or which agent helped solve their problem.
-This follow-up email is also an ideal opportunity to offer another personalized product recommendation or promotion and continue the long-term conversation with your customers beyond the chat window.
+Syncing this data back into your CRM system helps agents make real-time adjustments to improve performance.

 As more consumers abandon the phone in favor of digital interactions with brands, live chat will continue to grow in popularity as long as it can keep providing positive experiences with a human touch.
-Whether you’ve already embraced live chat or are looking to launch your own, consider including a conversational concierge like Astute Bot in your toolbox.
+Astute’s Agent Chat solution gives call centers everything they need to embrace the live chat trend, including the ability to add automation in the form of Astute Bot, our award-winning customer service chatbot.

-Astute Bot helps your live agents focus on complex issues instead of routine questions while still delivering a personalized interaction for each customer.
-Request a demo today to see how Astute Bot can make your live chat support more efficient for more human customer experiences online.
+Request a demo today to see how Astute can make your live chat support more efficient and engaging.